Imactuallyjuan/Terrin/replit.md

   * Added full routing for payment processing (/payment) and contractor earnings (/contractor-dashboard)
   * Enhanced backend with payment intent creation and contractor earnings API endpoints
   * All core functionality now complete and ready for production deployment
+- June 23, 2025.
+Critical Security Fix - User Data Isolation
+  * Fixed critical authentication vulnerability that was exposing all user data across accounts
+  * Implemented proper Firebase token verification with user ID extraction from JWT tokens
+  * Added comprehensive database query filtering with WHERE user_id clauses for all data operations
+  * Enhanced frontend React Query with user-scoped cache keys and automatic cache clearing on authentication changes
+  * Added authentication logging and database query tracking for security monitoring
+  * Resolved data isolation - users now only see their own projects, estimates, and personal data
+  * Platform now secure for multi-user production deployment with proper user data segregation
 ```

 ## User Preferences